axhxrx/axhxrx-megarepo-jsr-deno-bun-node-hootenanny/libs/ts/date/README.md

 // same thing, only later in time...
 ```

 NOTE: This library works, as far as that goes, but it is intended mainly for testing JSR/Deno/Bun/Node/monorepo publishing, and not intended to actually be useful.
-(Just so you know 😉.)
+(Just so you know. 😉)

 ## test